garrandall/popular-music-data/tracks/cole-cooke---redding-wilson-pickett.md

 I looked around for Otis & he was gone
 I looked around & my friend Otis Redding was gone

-Hmmmm hmmmm oh I have to moan about it sometime, hmmmm & that makes me know I've got to leave here one day But I don't worry about it, for you know why
+Hm hm oh I have to moan about it sometime, hm
+& that makes me know I've got to leave here one day But I don't worry about it, for you know why
 I've got friends, oh yes I have, waitin' on me